 Ok, so I really love beautiful sceneries, I look for them on Pinterest and Instagram all the time, and wish I have the chance, someday, to explore the world and feel its beauty not only through pictures, but through my eyes, nose, mouth, ears, skin.
 I came across the Great Blue Hole in Belize, and was immediately intrigued by the mysterious dark blue hole in the middle of the ocean.
 I started relating this hole to the one is outer space, the Black Hole, thinking that once anything gets into the hole, the object will never be retrieved.
 And then my overactive mind started to connect it with the possibility of mermaids existing in the blue hole and that’s why we don’t get any evidence of mermaids beyond sailors’ stories.

 The Great Blue Hole used to be a Cave

 Upon further research, I realised the Great Blue Hole isn’t really what I imagined to be, but magnificent all the same.
-It is a large underwater vertical karst limestone cave formation frequented by scuba divers, over 300 m across and 124 m deep, and it is believed to be the world’s largest blue hole.
+It is a massive sinkhole that used to be a limestone cave formation.
 Its stalactites and stalagmites were formed during several episodes of Ice Age when sea levels were much lower.